 Digestion is the most important metabolic activity of human beings and animals.
 In the case of pets, we need to take exclusive care of our fur babies.
-This abdominal discomfort can cause a change in behavior as well as the painful life of your beloved pet.
-This is high time to take good care and give them proper treatment for this abdominal discomfort.
-Let us talk about the abdominal discomfort in pets, causes, symptoms, and management protocol of treatment with the side-effect-free homeopathic veterinary medicinal remedy.
+This abdominal Discomfort can cause a change in behavior as well as the painful life of your beloved pet.
+This is high time to take good care and give them proper treatment for this abdominal Discomfort.
+Let us talk about abdominal Discomfort in pets, causes, symptoms, and management protocol of treatment with the side-effect-free homeopathic veterinary medicinal remedy.

 Dr. Sakshi Sharma, MVSc, J&K

 What is abdominal Discomfort?